2001–02 in English football: The Battle of Bramall Lane

+One of the seven Albion wins in their promotion run came on 16 March 2002, against Sheffield United at Bramall Lane.
+This match would turn into one of the most ill-tempered in recent English football history, with three United players sent off, two of them for violent conduct in the second half.
+The match was abandoned with Albion up 3–0 after two other United players came up injured, reducing them to six players.
+Ultimately, The FA let the 3–0 scoreline stand.

 Back to back for Brighton

 Brighton & Hove Albion secured successive title winning promotions.
 This was a massive turnaround for the fortunes of the club which had between 1996 and 1998 finished second bottom of the football league and were on the verge of going out of business.